Battlefield of Things 2: Drones Hackathon

 Knowledge Partners

-Dozens of organisations from across the ecosystem will be taking part.
-Will you join them?
+Dozens of organisations from across the ecosystem took part.
+Were you amongst them?